jh-infosec/Shadowfax/README.md

 - Rule-based detection engine across twelve alert categories
 - Policy management with full rescan on change
 - Actor risk scoring
+- Stable, deterministic alert identity that survives a rescan
+- Acknowledge and assign alerts, with analyst state that persists across rescans
 - React dashboard with a live alert table
 - Actor timelines, showing alerts attached to the events that produced them
-- Filtering by severity, actor type and free-text search
+- Filtering by severity, actor type, category and free-text search
 - Policy editing from the dashboard
 - Automated API testing